Gardner Museum Heist —Blog

 Would it have been possible for Ramsay, seemingly scraping by as a cab driver, at Orlando International Airport, and possibly unemployed, to have robbed the Gardner Museum?

-To that question Navarro offers a nothing close to an iron-clad alibi:
+To that question Navarro offers nothing close to an iron-clad alibi:

-"For nearly 6 months, including the period you indicate, Ramsay was under surveillance and or meeting with me almost twice a week but at least once a week and at the time; also, sources close to his employer (cab company) showed him going to work every day.
+"For nearly 6 months, including the period you indicate, [What period exactly is that?} Ramsay was under surveillance and or meeting with me almost twice a week but at least once a week and at the time; also, sources close to his employer (cab company) showed him going to work every day.
 His phones were being monitored so I don't know how it would be possible.
 Do you have pictures of the bad guys?

 Navarro knows exactly when he met with Ramsay in March of 1990, and in every other month and year, or has an easily accessible record of his exchanges.
 Six months after Kurkjian's email to him in August, it was reported Navarro had sold the film rights to a book, which had not yet been written, about his investigation of Rod Ramsay, to George Clooney's Smokehouse Pictures.

-Did Navarro just decide 24 years after his last dealings with Ramsay, some minutes, hours or months after his email exchange with Kurkjian to write the book, or was it in some form of a planning phase already?
+Did Navarro just decide 24 years after his last dealings with Ramsay, some hours, weeks or months after his email exchange with Kurkjian that it was time to write the book about his investigation of Rod Ramsay, or was it in some form of a planning phase already?

 In his book on the case Navarro wrote: "My army sources tell me there are gaping holes in the prosecution’s case against [spy Clyde Lee] Conrad, holes that only Rod Ramsay’s story can fill.
 Since I’m going to be, in effect, Ramsay’s surrogate at the trial, that means me.
 For a solid week I sift through what are now thirty-six volumes of material and hundreds of pages from Ramsay, getting names and dates right, refreshing my memory for trial."

-Half of the first 14 chapters of his book start with the date, like a diary entry, in the pre-1990 chapter headings.
+Half of the first 14 chapters after the chapter title, start with the date, like a diary entry, in the pre-1990 chapter headings.
 In the entire book, however, the term "1990," only appears twice.
 One mention was for a meeting he had with Ramsay on February 12, 1990, in the chapter heading.
 But after that chapter the book becomes abruptly date-free.
-The only other time "1990" appears in the book, was a reference to the date of Conrad's conviction for treason in West Germany, "June 6, 1990," which was the day before Ramsay's detainment.
+The only other time "1990" appears in the book, was a reference to the date of Conrad's conviction for treason in West Germany, "June 6, 1990," which was the day before Ramsay's arrest (detainment.)
 The month of May is only referenced when Navarro wrote of "being ordered to go testify in Germany during the week of May 6 [1990]."

-On the matter of the FBI's surveillance of Ramsay at the time of the Gardner heist, this about it in his book:
+On the matter of the FBI's surveillance of Ramsay at the time of the Gardner heist, Navarro wrote:

 "These days Rod is driving a cab—and not his own.
 Every day he picks up a vehicle that he may or may not ever have driven before and spends up to twelve hours or longer behind its wheel, much of that time at Orlando International Airport, waiting in a long queue to pick up whoever happens to be at the front of the line when he gets there.
 Once he has a fare in the backseat, he goes wherever the customer directs, in a yellow cab identical from the air or ground to perhaps two thousand other yellow cabs working the streets of Greater Orlando.
 Put a bug in Rod’s cab?
 Which one?
 Make sure all his fares are our agents?
 Just imagine how many man-hours would be consumed standing in cab queues at the airport, not to mention the expense for the perpetual fares.
 And how would you ever time things so our agent was at the head of the line every time Rod’s turn came up?
 (God forbid that one of the agents might need to take a piss and screw up the entire cab-rank rotation.)"